Internet Protocols «Prev Next»

 http://www.

 The URL is everything including the https://www.cplusoop.com.
-You will be asked many times in your future for just the domain when registering or searching for domains.
+You will be asked many times in for just the domain when registering or searching for domains.
 Other times, you will be asked for the full URL.
 It is important to understand the difference between these terms.

 Types of URLs